Collision induced coherence in plasma and Branching Ratio in multilevel system: Dressed-state analysis

 Coherent effects in the V-subsystem appear due to the interference of pumping channels along $|a\ket-|c\ket$ and $|b\ket-|c\ket$ transitions.
 Actually, it is the same (incoherent) pumping process that drives both transitions.
-The presence of the coherence shows up in most natural way in the dressed-state basis.
-Here, the pumping field dresses atomic states $|a\ket$ and $|b\ket$ yielding the collision-induced dark state:
+Here, the pumping field dresses atomic states $|a\ket$ and $|b\ket$ yielding the collision-induced dark state and its orthogonal partner-bright state with equal dipole moments $r_a = r_b$.